JBEI/edd/docs/User_Stories.md

 “input data” and is taken to a page where there are instructions and options on how to input his data.
 First he has to create a new study for his experiment.
-He then sees that he has to enter the experiment details by downloading a sample template. e enters the shaking speed, etc of the experiments he has already completed for the experiment descrption file.
+He then sees that he has to enter the experiment details by downloading a sample template. e enters the shaking speed, etc of the experiments he has already completed for the experiment description file.
 He also decides to link his electronic notebooks so that others can see more of his protocols.
 He then looks at the list of available data types and chooses the type of data he would like to input.
 He chooses the data type and sees  “have you put your data in the correct format?”
 This sentence is a link that expands.
 When he clicks to expand, he sees examples of the correct way to format his data.
 He sees that his